 - Abstracts will be approved on their merit, within the conference’s time and resource constraints.

-- Successful applicants will present in either a 75 minute session or a 75 or 150 minute lab (these time frames are a guide only and are subject to change until the program is finalised).
+- Successful applicants will present in either a 35 minute session, a 75 minute session or a 75 or 150 minute lab (these time frames are a guide only and are subject to change until the program is finalised).
 Applicants should indicate the preferred length of their planned session during abstract submission.

 - Sessions can take the form of labs, technical presentations, or facilitated discussions.
 Case studies demonstrating innovative or well-developed practice are welcomed and encouraged to be put forward as an abstract.